Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \junk{ This equality is clearly closely related to the one in proposition~\ref{prop:key}, but the proof will require some additional technical lemmas. }

 One can redo the whole reasoning after ``reversal of all the arrows''.
-More precisely, we note that property~\ref{pty:factor} defines two types of trivalent vertices, one where two edges are outgoing, as was used so far, and one where two edges are incoming, which we shall use now.
+More precisely, we note that property~\ref{pty:factor} defines two types of trivalent vertices, one where two edges are incoming, as was used so far, and one where two edges are outgoing, which we shall use now.
 In property~\ref{pty:ybe}, equations~\eqref{eq:ybe}, \eqref{eq:unit} and \eqref{eq:equal} are invariant by reversal of arrows, whereas eq.~\eqref{eq:qtri} turns into eq.~\eqref{eq:qtrirev}.

-In the puzzle picture, it is customary to rotate the picture by $180^\circ$ so that lines are still oriented upwards; we then have an obvious analogue of proposition~\ref{prop:key}, namely
+In the puzzle picture, it is customary to rotate the picture by $180^\circ$ so that lines are still oriented downwards; we then have an obvious analogue of proposition~\ref{prop:key}, namely

 We furthermore define